geoffreyrwamakuba-rgb/Cleaning-Transaction-Data-in-SQL/README.md

 # Cleaning Open Banking Transaction Data in SQL
 # Executive Summary

-- Financial transaction data is essential for analytics, reporting, and insight generation — but raw data is often messy, inconsistent, or incomplete.
+- Financial transaction data is essential for analytics and insight generation, but raw data is often messy, inconsistent, or incomplete.
 - In this project, I cleaned a year's worth of consumer Transaction Data.
-- Financial data is legally restricted so, all datasets were generated using the UK Open Banking API standards to simulate realistic transaction behaviour.
+- Financial data is legally restricted, so all datasets were generated using the UK Open Banking API standards to simulate realistic transaction behaviour.

 This project demonstrates a robust SQL-based pipeline to:
 - Clean and standardise merchant names